ARM-software/acle/README.md

 ## Versioning

-We have transitioned from a quarterly release schedule to rolling versioning.
-The specifications are now updated on every commit as changes are completed and reviewed, providing more timely access to new features, clarifications, and corrections.
+We have transitioned from a quarterly release schedule to a continuously updated specification.
+The specification is now updated on every commit as changes are completed and reviewed, providing more timely access to new features, clarifications, and corrections.

 The PDF version of the documents can be retrieved from the [releases](https://github.com/ARM-software/acle/releases) page.